jonnor/machinehearing/tinyml2021/coffeecracking.md

 During the roasting process the coffebeans heat up and the water inside turns to steam.
-This can be released as , resulting in an audible "crack".
+This can be released abruptly through the hard shell, resulting in an audible "crack".

 Experienced coffee roasters often listen for these cracks.
-But this requires constant virgilance
+But this requires constant virgilance, making it hard to do other tasks at the same time.

 But how do coffee-makers select their coffee?
+Testing the coffe.
+Roasting chart.